propan2one/H-moVir/README.md

 **Note** that the multiple alignment used to check the sub-structure of the non-redundant genome is not provided in the command line parameters.

-## Downstream analysis

-fix: NR-genome construction on part 3 instead of part 4

 ### 05) Genome cleaning

 ### 06) Phylogenetic analysis